NIDDK DMS Tools & Resources

 The ‘R’ in FAIR: Data Reuse

-The webinar focused on what data contributors can do to increase the reusability of their data and how secondary use of shared data can advance scientific knowledge.
+This webinar looked at secondary data use, also known as data reuse.
+Discussion focused on what data contributors can do to increase the reusability of their data and how secondary use of shared data can advance scientific knowledge.
+Examples of tools researchers can use at the generalist repository FigShare to find data were also presented.

 Frequently Asked Questions (FAQ)